Feeling all sorts of worried for your HSC exams and just aren’t sure about how to go about studying with only 30 days ’til your first exam?

 Are there any other websites you frequent?
 Put it on the blacklist and remove the temptation entirely.

-Of course, whilst you can’t access them to your computer, what’s stopping you checking your phone?
+Of course, whilst you can’t access them on your computer, what’s stopping you checking your phone?
 Turn off your phone, or leave it with a parent until you’re done.

 My recent favourite is an app recommended to me by an Art of Smart tutor: the ‘Forest’ App.
 The idea is that you set an amount of time that you cannot touch your phone; the more you do not touch your phone, the more your tree grows.
 Touch your phone prematurely and you kill your tree.